micmonay/simconnect/README.md

 _This library is in developement and I have write little documentation.
 Please considerate this library as a testing version._

+For more information, how to use this library please show `example_test.go`

 ## Example how to use my library
 ```go
 package main